IneffableNoesis/IneffableNoesis/README.md

 <h3>Hello there, My name is IneffableNoesis.
 All pages best viewed on PC</h3>
 </div>
 <div align="center">
 <h3>My sites are elaborate because I prefer surrounding myself with those who value learning about and understanding others.
-I'm looking to have new experiences and make some friends, so if you're up for it, there's plenty for you here.
+I'm looking forward to new experiences and making some friends, so if you're up for it, there's plenty for you here.
 It's either that or come right up to me ;3</h3>

 ꩜